Estimated reading time: 6 minutes

 If you don’t have a bundt pan to make your Cherry Almond Cake, a regular tube pan works just as well.

-Just grease and add a light dusting of flour to the pan beforehand will help keep the cake from sticking.
+Just grease and add a light dusting of flour to the pan beforehand, which will help keep the cake from sticking.

 How To Make Cherry Almond Cake In A Bundt Pan